 Why did the Trump/Pence fascist regime arise now?
 In fact, this did not “come out of nowhere.”
 For many years now, Bob Avakian has pointed to the rise of fascist trends and a definite fascist movement in U.S. political life.

 Bob Avakian (BA) is the Chairman of the Revolutionary Communist Party, USA.
 He is the architect of the new synthesis of communism, a whole new framework for human emancipation on a thoroughly scientific foundation.
-For more, we encourage readers to read and engage THE NEW COMMUNISM, by BA, the interview with Ardea Skybreak, Science and Revolution: On the Importance of Science and the Application of Science to Society, the New Synthesis of Communism and the Leadership of Bob Avakian, and other works of BA available on this website, revcom.us.
+For more, we encourage readers to read and engage THE NEW COMMUNISM, by Bob Avakian and other works of BA, along with the interview with award-winning scientist and advocate for BA's new communism, Ardea Skybreak, Science and Revolution: On the Importance of Science and the Application of Science to Society, the New Synthesis of Communism and the Leadership of Bob Avakian.
+They are available on this website, revcom.us.
 BA leads the revolution in the U.S., theoretically and practically.

 BA has scientifically analyzed the rise of this fascism, its underlying causes and drivers, and peculiarly American expressions such as Christian fascism—and what is to be done for the emancipation of humanity—and we strongly encourage people to seriously engage the following works by Bob Avakian: (a) The Truth About Right-Wing Conspiracy...
 And Why Clinton and the Democrats Are No Answer, and (b) the compilation of excerpts in The Coming Civil War and Re-polarization for Revolution in the Present Era.